aesalazar/AsteroidsWasm/readme.md

 `dotnet --version`

 and update the json to match.
+Or install the above version since you can have more then one simultaneously.